nmiles/azure-python-ha-nva-fo/README.md

 The failover of UDR table entries is automated by a next-hop address set to the IP address of an interface on the active NVA firewall virtual machine.
 The automated failover logic is hosted in a function app that you create using [Azure Functions](https://docs.microsoft.com/azure/azure-functions/).
 Function apps offer several advantages.
 The failover code runs as a serverless function inside Azure Functions—deployment is convenient, cost-effective, and easy to maintain and customize.
 In addition, the function app is hosted within Azure Functions, so it has no dependencies on the virtual network.
 If changes to the virtual network impact the NVA firewalls, the function app continues to run independently.
 Testing is more accurate as well, because it takes place outside the virtual network using the same route as the inbound client requests.

-To check the availability of the NVA firewall, the function app code probes it in one of two ways:
+To check the availability of the NVA firewall, the function app code probes it by monitoring the device status of the Meraki networks/appliance using the Meraki API.

--   By monitoring the state of the Azure virtual machines hosting the NVA firewall.

--   By testing whether there is an open port through the firewall to any server.
-For this option, the NVA must expose a socket via PIP for the function app code to test.

-You choose the type of probe you want to use when you configure the function app.

 ## Prerequisites